Friday, June 13, 2025

 Using Flaxseed in Smoothies

-Add 1-2 tablespoons of ground flaxseed to your favorite smoothie.
-Its nutty flavor blends well with berries, spinach, or banana.
-Store-bought or homemade, it thickens drinks and adds a nutrient boost.
+Include 1-2 tablespoons of ground flaxseed in your smoothie.
+Its nutty flavor complements dishes with berries, spinach, or banana.
+Whether you buy it at the store or make it yourself, it adds body to drinks and boosts nutrients.
 Try mixing it with almond milk and protein powder for a post-workout treat.

 Baking with Flaxseed